benheckmann/ai-powered-holiday-search/README.md

 ## Core Idea

 With the current development of large language models (LLMs), the way we interact with digital systems will drastically evolve.
-With this in mind, I have designed an travel platform with an AI-travel-agent, UrlaubGPT, aiming to merge human-like interactions with the common controls of modern travel platform.
+With this in mind, I have designed UrlaubGPT, a travel platform integrated with an AI travel agent, aiming to merge human-like interactions with the common controls of modern travel platform.
 The platform leverages ChatGPT to handle text input, making search input not only more flexible but also interactive.

 ## User Experience

 The user interface of UrlaubGPT is designed to be minimal yet powerful.
 The landing page of the platform presents a single search bar, which invites the user to input their holiday preferences in a conversational manner.
-The user might type in something like, "A kitesurf holiday in europe with my children," or "A trip to Mallorca with my wife anytime in September."
+The user might type in something like: "A kitesurf holiday in Europe with my children," or "A trip to Mallorca with my wife anytime in September."
 The LLM then interprets this input, auto-adjusting the search filters on the portal, and responds to the user by providing additional destination suggestions, asking follow-up questions, and so on.
 The user is then directed to the results page, where they can either adjust the filters manually or chat with the AI for more tips and to refine their search.
 The chat window can be hidden to allow a full-screen view of the results.

 ## Design